We’re not robots: Why executive transitions are stressful and what you can do about it

 However, the senior staff should be invited to meet the finalists in a separate session from the board and asked to provide their opinion of the candidates to either the search consultant or search committee chair since they are the folks who will eventually live with this candidate for 50 plus hours a week.

 Providing the staff access to the candidates allows them to have meaningful input into the process without usurping the board’s role.

 The same is true when the CEO is leading the search for a Vice President, COO, etc.

 You want to be sure that you hire someone who people like and have confidence in as a leader.

 5. Keep the current CEO in the loop of what is happening during the search to let them know that things are moving along (it will calm nerves).

 6. Make sure you plan a lovely celebration for the outgoing CEO/senior staff member!

 Sometimes we get caught up in orienting and welcoming the shiny new person that we forget to honor and celebrate the work of our outgoing leader.
 Hosting an event, making a public announcement, finding time for major donors to thank the outgoing executive will go a long way toward making everyone feel good about the transition.

 Pat Libby is a San Diego nonprofit consultant and philanthropy consultant.
-Her executive search consulting services have been helping organizations transition into new leadership for 20 years.
+Her executive search consulting services have been helping organizations transition into new leadership for more than three decades.
 Find out more about Pat's services here, and contact her today for a free consultation.